Vaccination certificates' inevitable' in Ontario: Eastern Ontario top doctor

 With Quebec set to introduce a vaccination passport next week, Ottawa's associate medical officer of health says "for a variety of reasons", it would be helpful to have a certification system in Ottawa and Ontario.

 "Ottawa Public Health is supportive of any policy that will increase immunization coverage in our city.
-How many people are immunized is going to be a primary determinative I think about the potential for a Delta resurgence," said Moloughney said on Wednesday.
+How many people are immunized is going to be a primary determinative I think about the potential for a Delta resurgence," said Dr. Brent Moloughney on Wednesday.

-Dr. Moloughney says since the COVax database, which holds all the information on vaccination, is a provincial database the Ontario government should take the policy lead on a vaccination certificate program.
+Dr. Moloughney says since the COVax database, which holds all the information on vaccinations, is a provincial database the Ontario government should take the policy lead on a vaccination certificate program.

 Moloughney notes the Ottawa Board of Trade "sees the value" in having a vaccination certificate system to keep staff and customers/visitors safe.